-When we first established the 9 Buffer values that we wanted to have as the center of our company culture, we knew that sticking to these ideas will be an incredible challenge.
+When we first established the Buffer values that we wanted to have as the center of our company culture, we knew that sticking to these ideas would be an incredible challenge.
 Especially since we’ve seen before that these values can easily end up being little more than a set of words written on a piece of paper.

-In our culture deck, the second value on our list at Buffer is “Default to Transparency”.
+In our culture deck, the second value on our list at Buffer is “Default to Transparency.”
 With this point especially, we started to think about everything we do within the company and how we could change it to something more transparent.

 Sticking to radical transparency was probably both one of the most frightening and exciting things to do over the past months.
-It meant to open up and make ourselves extremely vulnerable for ideas, since they were easily accessible to everyone on the team.
+It has meant to open up and make ourselves extremely vulnerable for ideas, since they were easily accessible to everyone on the team.
 Let me give a few examples of where we’ve started to put more transparent workflows in place:

 - Complete openness about our revenues and user numbers: Every month we publish the investor update here on the Open blog.